unixpickle/cubezapp/assets/scripts/model/README.md

  * **righty** - bool - true if the user is right handed. **Default:** true
  * **timerAccuracy** - int - an enum for the accuracy to show in the timer.
 The values of this setting are given meaning by the view and controller.
  * **theaterMode** - bool - enter theater mode while timing.

+<a name="observe-section"></a>
+# Observe

+Although `window.app.store` does emit various events, it does not provide fine-tuned observation functionality.
+To supplement these events, the `window.app.observe` object provides several methods to observe specific pieces of information within the model.

+`window.app.observe` implements the following methods:

+ * **activePuzzle**(attrOrList, callback) - observe changes in the active puzzle.
+ * **globalSettings**(attrOrList, callback) - observe changes in the global settings.
+ * **latestSolve**(attrOrList, callback) - observe changes in the latest solve.
+ * **puzzleCount**(callback) - observe changes in the number of puzzles.

+All of these methods take a callback argument.
+The callback receives no arguments.

+The `attrOrList` argument specifies which properties on the specified object to track.
+This argument can be a string or an array of strings.

+These methods all return an [Observation](#observation-object) object.

+## Example

+To track changes to the name and/or icon of the active puzzle, you can do this:

+    window.app.observe.activePuzzle(['name', 'icon'], function() {
+      console.log('change detected');
+    });

+To track the time of the latest solve, you can do this:

+    window.app.observe.latestSolve('time', function() {
+      console.log('change detected');
+    });

+<a name="observation-object"></a>
+## Observation

+An Observation object is returned by a call to `window.app.observe`.
+The object controls that particular observation.
+By default, the observation is running, meaning that a callback will be triggered when changes occur.

+An instance of Observation implements the following methods:

+ * **isRunning**() - returns a boolean indicating whether or not the observation is running.
+ * **start**() - start the observation.
+ * **stop**() - stop the observation.